carmonalab/STACAS/README.md

 `STACAS` is ideal to align scRNA-seq datasets that are composed of only partially overlapping cell populations or sub-types, where other methods tend to under-perform.

-To see `STACAS` in action on larger scale integration tasks towards the construction of reference T cell maps in cancer and infection, please refer to this paper: [Andreatta et al BioRxiv 2020](https://doi.org/10.1101/2020.06.23.166546).
+To see `STACAS` in action on larger scale integration tasks towards the construction of reference T cell maps in cancer and infection, please refer to these papers: [Andreatta et al. Nat Comm 2021](https://www.nature.com/articles/s41467-021-23324-4) and [Andreatta et al. eLife 2022](https://elifesciences.org/articles/76339)

 Multi-study integrated atlases: